aimeenm/Whale-Identification/README.md

 Mudd data consulting??

-Goal:
+## Goal:
-- Very least presentable algorithm, does not have to work all the time -- above 30%
+- At the very least: presentable algorithm, does not have to work all the time -- above 30% accuracy
-- Presention is important, but for the end
+- Presention is important, but save for the end
 - Understand basic ML concepts
 - Become better at git